GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 }
 ```

+The status code corresponds to the most appropriate html error codes.

 ## Making queries

 As a demo case there is a `brokerServerTestCase` executable built as part of the HELICS_EXAMPLES.